QulinaryOrg/currently-viewing-app/README.md

   npm install

 ```
-3. Install bower globally (if you don't have it) then run it:
+3. Install bower globally (if you don't have it) then run it to install front-end dependencies:
 ```
   npm install -g bower
   bower install